patcg/docs-and-reports/threat-model/readme.md

 If enough aggregators (beyond the proposal specific subset) collude e.g. by sharing unencrypted input shares), then none of the properties of the system hold.
 Such scenarios are outside the threat mode.

-However, we do assume that an attacker can always control at least one aggregator (i.e. there are no perfectly trusted aggregators.)
+However, we do assume that an attacker can always control at least one aggregator (i.e., there are no perfectly trusted aggregators.)

 ### 1.6.
 Attacker on the network